api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

 ### Self Whitelisting

-Another option to self-whitelist your smart contract using Etherscan or Polygonscan.
+Another option to self-whitelist your smart contract is by using Etherscan or Polygonscan.

 1. Open Etherscan/Polygonscan and select the desired testnet using the icon to